ppy/osu-wiki/news/2024/2024-06-03-the-followpoint-eriha-the-drum-decimator-of-osu-taiko.md

 >
 > Since lazer is currently under development, I believe that adding features such as limiting the maximum size of the skin's knots would help to resolve this issue.

-*Do you play any other rhythm games besides osu!?*
+*Aside from osu!, do you play any other rhythm games?*

 > Recently I have been playing Sound Voltex.
 I'm by no means a good player, but I try to enjoy playing!
+>
 > If you know of any rhythm games you would recommend, please feel free to let me know!

 *Do the communities of Taiko no Tatsujin and osu!taiko overlap in the pro player scene in Japan, and do arcade pro players play osu!taiko too?*